BrieucBadasonic/skagenda/README.md

 * Nested forms with 1:n and n:n relations

-Forms are one of the most important of any web based app.
+Forms are one of the most important part of any web based app.
 I want to deeply understand how i can generate forms that will create or update records in diffrent tables od my Database at the same time. simple form in the view and accepts_nested_attributes_for in the models